Windows (PowerShell)

 Incorporating Windows PowerShell into your Discovery enhances vScope’s ability to collect information from the operating systems of Windows servers or clients.

 Using PowerShell, instead of WMI over DCOM or WinRM, allows for a more flexible inventory, including the capability to customize the collection of Windows Registry Keys.
-Furthermore, PowerShell enables the use of Microsoft’s JEA (Just Enough Administration) for more efficient permission management and GMSA for seamless authentication in your environment.
+Furthermore, PowerShell enables the use of Microsoft’s JEA (Just Enough Administration) for more efficient permission management and GMSA or LAPS for seamless authentication in your environment.

 Adding Windows OS (PowerShell)

-- Go to Discovery > Credentials.
+Section titled “Adding Windows OS (PowerShell)”- Go to Discovery > Credentials.

 - Click Create Credential, and select Windows (PowerShell).